 How many car seats fit in the third row?
 Two

 Related: More Car Seat Checks

-- Third-row entry, grade A: Third-row access is excellent; there's a large walkway between the seats to the third row, and the Stow 'n Go chairs can be stowed in the floor.
+- Third-row entry, grade A: Third-row access is excellent; there's a large walkway between the seats to the third row, and the Chrysler Pacifica's Stow 'n Go chairs can be stowed in the floor.

-- Latch, grade B: In the second row, the lower Latch anchors in the captain's chairs sit just inside the space between the back and bottom cushions.
-We had to work to connect to the anchors with both our infant seat and our convertible seat because of fabric that envelopes the anchors.
-The second row's tether anchors are well-marked and easy to use.
+- Latch, grade B: In the minivan's second row, the lower Latch anchors in the captain's chairs sit just inside the space between the back and bottom cushions.
+We had to work to connect to the anchors with both our infant seat and our convertible seat because of Chrysler's fabric choice that envelopes the anchors.
+The Pacifica's second row's tether anchors are well-marked and easy to use.